Using Collection View

 For sparsely populated collections, where less common fields are not present in those 100 documents, Structural retrieves extra documents until it has example values for all fields.
 For very sparsely populated collections, this might cause the collection view to load slowly, because it must retrieve many documents.

-To disable examples for sparse collections, set the environment setting TONIC_MONGO_DISABLE_EXTRA_EXAMPLES to true.
-You can add this setting manually to the Environment Settings list on Tonic Settings.
+.
+You can add this setting manually to the Environment Settings list on Structural Settings.

-When this setting is true, fields that do not have a retrieved value use a dummy default value that is based on the data type.
+, fields that do not have a retrieved value use a dummy default value that is based on the data type.